20Scoops-CNX/paylo-payments-demo/README.md

 The frontend code for the demo is in the `src/` directory.

-The code logic of the PayLo integration contained within `src/pages/Room/index.js` file for creates the payment experience on the frontend using PayLo API.
+The code logic of the Paylo integration contained within `src/pages/Room/index.js` file for creates the payment experience on the frontend using Paylo API.

 ## Prerequisite